Garden Summer Houses To Enjoy With Your Family

 These were basic straight forward garden sheds, not playhouses, just fully ‘bog standard‘ sheds but he loved them.
 I then know he must be his father’s son and granddad’s grandson, not that there was any doubt.
 This just goes to show how much children take in from their upbringing.

-A little while later at the 1st Choice Leisure Buildings display site near Guildford he road tested their new range of children's playhouses.
+A little while later at the 1st Choice Leisure Buildings display site near Guildford he road tested their new range of children’s playhouses.
 In and out of the playhouses, up the steps and down the slides.
-Opening and closing the windows, child safe perspex - of course - and generally doing what all your children do best, and that is to use their imagination.
+Opening and closing the windows, child safe perspex – of course – and generally doing what all your children do best, and that is to use their imagination.
+All the time my wife looking at the garden summerhouse (oh dear!)

 Besides the fun the children have exploring their new world the sheer joy they bring to their parents and grand parents is beyond words, as any parent or grandparent will confirm.
 It’s hard to imagine life without this little soul and with his sister, Rebecca, as she gets a little older I’m sure she will want to be joining in as well.
 Can’t wait!